 When creating content in Canvas Pages and Assignments using the Rich Content Editor, you can use the built-in accessibility checker to identify ways to improve accessibility.

 When using videos in your Canvas course from online sources, choose videos with accurate closed captioning.
 If you create your own videos, there are multiple options to add closed captioning.

-- Type the video transcript and add it to the Canvas page below your video
+- In Cavas - use a typed video transcript when recording and add it to the page below your video

 If you need help or have questions about accessibility in your Canvas course, contact WSU Online at 801-626-6499 or email email@example.com